solidboredom/constructive/tutorials/basic-tutorial.md

 the TORIGHT() TOREAR() TOUP()  alignment is the default alignment for cube in vanilla Openscad, so that its cube([5,5,5]); will acheive the same as
 TORIGHT() TOREAR() TOUP() box(5); in constructives dialect,. why use the longer vesion?
-Bacause it is possible to assign alignment over one axis to a block of several bodies and then specify alignment on another axis to a specific body, like here:
+Bacause it is possiible to assign alignement over one axis to a block of several bodies,and then specify alignment on another axis to a specific body, like here:

 ```.scad
 include <constructive-compiled.scad>